OpulentiaAI/open-competitor/DEPLOYMENT_GUIDE.md

 ## Ready to Deploy! 🚀

-Your **MealOutput SuperAgent** is configured and ready for deployment with:
+Your **MealOutpost SuperAgent** is configured and ready for deployment with:
 - ✅ Advanced AI Chat Interface
 - ✅ Voice Recording with Waveform
 - ✅ Message Feedback & Ratings